 Eleven years ago, the Sacramento Academic & Vocational Academy (SAVA) opened up with the mission of educating kids who don’t get the support and services they need in the traditional school setting.
-The average student at SAVA reads four years below grade level, is a full year behind where they should be in school, and has attended at least 2 other schools before enrolling at SAVA.
+The average student at SAVA reads four years below grade level, is a full year behind where they should be in school, and has attended at least two other schools before enrolling at SAVA.
 Many of these students need more than a typical school and district can give them, and SAVA is designed to do just that.

 As one of Gateway Community Charters’ nine schools in the Sacramento region, each of which has a particular focus, SAVA offers a robust, hands-on CTE program.
 Students can enroll in 1 of the 10 pathways that they offer, covering everything from the performing arts to food service to fashion design.
 Students complete their core courses online using Edgenuity®, and have access to labs where they can do the hands-on work required for their particular pathway.